|Mortgage & Refinancing Information|

 Refinance mortgage rate slides for Friday Bankrate.com

-Refinance rates were mixed, but one key rate climbed.
-If you haven't locked a refinance yet, see what that means for you.
+Refinance rates were mixed, but one key rate slid lower.
+If you haven't locked a refinance yet, see how your finances could be affected.

 Couldn't qualify to refinance last year?
 Lenders more likely to say yes in 2019 | Mortgage Rates, Mortgage News and Strategy - The Mortgage Reports